August 26, 2020

 1. Update your content

-2. Provide content for everyone
+2. Make content available to everyone

-3. Establish fixed learning times
+3. Introduce fixed learning times

 4. Create a learning culture (here)

-Potential: Microlearning helps the new learning culture
+Potential: Microlearning supports the new learning culture

 Risk: Poor learning culture can block microlearning